kartikluke/invoicefalcon.com/_posts/2020-03-10-bulk-send-invoices.md

 <br/>
 1. Click on 'Invoices' in the left menu bar of our application.
+2. Click ‘+ New Invoice’
+3. Select ‘Invoice for Shopify Order’
-2. Select two or more orders in the list of orders.
+4. Select two or more orders in the list of orders.
-3. Next, click on the 'Send Invoices' button.
+5. Next, click on the 'Send Invoices' button.
-4. Our system will receive the request and then send the invoices to your customers for all orders matching your selection.
+6. Our system will receive the request and then send the invoices to your customers for all orders matching your selection.

 <br/>
 <hr/>